Installing BDsensor-m-m

 -

-Some pins in the mainboard connectors may not be directly connected to the MCU's GPIOs (e.g., they might have filtering capacitors or be isolated via MOSFETs, diodes, or optocouplers, though they can be used if isolated via resistors or pull-up/down resistors).
-Therefore, they cannot be used with the BDsensor-m, and the firmware will report a connection error.
+Some pins in the motherboard connector may not be directly connected to the MCU's gpios (e.g., they may have filter capacitors or be isolated via MOSFETs, diodes, or optocouplers; but if they are isolated through resistors or resistor pull-ups/pull-downs, it is also acceptable).
+Therefore, they cannot be used with BDsensor-m, and the firmware will report a connection error.
 For example:

 -

-Fan and heater connectors are isolated via MOSFETs.
+The connectors for fans and heaters are isolated via MOSFETs.

 -

-Connectors for temperature thermistors and endstops/probes on some boards are often connected to GND through filtering capacitors.
+In some boards, the connectors for temperature thermistors and endstops/probes are often connected to GND via filter capacitors.

 -

-Install the BD sensor near the hotend as shown in the image below.
+Install the BD sensor close to the hotend as shown in the figure below.
 STL of mount, STL_mount_VzBot_Goliath short

 Loading...